imixs/imixs-docker/backup/README.md

 ## Get a Backup File form the Backup Space

-In case you need to pull a backup file from the backup space you can run the following command to get a list of available backups:
+In case you need to pull a backup file from the backup space you need first to login to the backup container:

+	$ docker exec -it 82526abbabfe bash

+now you can run the following command to get a list of available backups:

 	$ echo ls -la /imixs-cloud/$BACKUP_SERVICE_NAME | sftp $BACKUP_SPACE_USER@$BACKUP_SPACE_HOST

  run the script backup_get.sh :

-	backup_get.sh /imixs-cloud/SERVICE-ID/BACKUPFILE BACKUPFILE
+	/root/backup_get.sh /imixs-cloud/$BACKUP_SERVICE_NAME/[BACKUPFILE]

 You need to specify the source file located in your backup space.
 With SFTP you can print the directory content from the FTP Space: